 When an area has been affected by fires, the reasons for closure may include:

 - damaged tracks, bridges, signs, recreation sites and other facilities

 Once recreation sites and tracks have been accessed, risks removed and necessary facilities rebuilt, they are reopened to the public.

 The Change of Conditions section on individual park pages is regularly updated to reflect the most current conditions.
 Please check individual park pages for closure information.

 Planned burning is carried out by Forest Fire Management Victoria to help reduce bushfire risk to communities, property and the environment.
 Bushfire fuel management includes planned burning and other activities, like slashing, mowing and creating fuel breaks.

-Ignition of burns is weather dependent and plans can change at short notice; visit the Forest Fire Management Victoria website to view a map of burns scheduled in parks and forests for the next 10 days.
-You can also sign up to receive automated SMS and email notifications about planned burns when they are close to being carried out via the Planned Burning Notification System (PBNS).
+Ignition of burns is weather dependent and plans can change at short notice; visit the Planned Burns Victoria website to view current and future planned burns.
+You can also sign up to receive automated SMS and email notifications about planned burns in your area when they are close to being carried out.